 Instruct the editor to modify this section as indicated:

-Association response for FILS key confirmation
+(Re)Association response for FILS key confirmation

-The AP constructs an Association Response frame for FILS authentication per section 8.3.3.6 (Association Response frame format).
-As with the Association Request frame, hash functions are used to generate the Key Confirmation element and the specific hash function depends on the AKM negotiated (see 8.4.2.24.3 (AKM suites)). [ CID 4332]
+The AP constructs an (Re)Association Response frame for FILS authentication per section 8.3.3.6 ((Re)Association Response frame format).
+As with the (Re)Association Request frame, hash functions are used to generate the Key Confirmation element and the specific hash function depends on the AKM negotiated (see 8.4.2.24.3 (AKM suites)). [ CID 4332]

 The AP constructs a Key Delivery element indicating the current GTK for the BSS and the current RSC for the GTK.
-The AP puts this element into the FILS Key Delivery element (8.4.2.182 (Key Delivery element)) of the Association Response frame.
+The AP puts this element into the FILS Key Delivery element (8.4.2.182 (Key Delivery element)) of the (Re)Association Response frame.
 [CID 4512][14/0824r2]

 For FILS shared key authentication, the Key Auth field of the Key Confirmation element is constructed by using the HMAC mode of the negotiated hash function with a key of KCK on a concatenation of the AP's nonce, the STA's nonce, the AP's BSSID, the STA's MAC address, and conditionally the AP's public Diffie-Hellman value and the STA's public Diffie-Hellman value, in that order.
 [13/1354r2][CID 4512][14/0824r2]